build-trust/ockam/README.md

 their end destination.

-Transport layer security protocols are unable to protect application messages because their protection is limited by the length and duration of the underlying transport connection.
+Transport layer security protocols are unable to protect application messages because their protection is constrained by the length and duration of the underlying transport connection.

 Ockam is a suite of programming libraries and infrastructure that makes it simple for our applications to guarantee end-to-end integrity, authenticity, and confidentiality of data.